 Why the Green Party might choose to support some very “un-green” things, . . . like defence

 The Global Greens Charter lists six guiding principles — ecological wisdom, social justice, participatory democracy, nonviolence, sustainability, and respect for diversity.
-I am Canadian.
-And this is from a Canadian perspective.
-Examining these green principles, a case can be made that, by its extant values, Canada already aspires to be a “green” country. … Continue reading Why the Green Party might choose to support some very “un-green” things, . . . like defence
+Examining these green principles, a case can be made that, by its extant values, Canada already aspires to be a “green” country.
+Imperfect, slow, with miss-steps, we have evolved as a diverse country,… Continue reading Why the Green Party might choose to support some very “un-green” things, . . . like defence

 Follow the Money . . . or the art of “Forensic Strategy Analysis”